 The structure of the process fits around the tutorial sessions.
 At the beginning of each tutorial we agree an agenda of things you would like to explore, or have been reading about.
 In this sense, the structure is led by you.
 I can give more or less structure according to your learning style.
 For example, some people ask me to set deadlines to help them complete the reading.
 Others hate having deadlines!

 What you learn about is worked out in the first session where I ask a series of questions to help you locate your interests.
 The field of ecopsychology is truly vast, but once we find the questions and particular threads you bring to the learning, I can advise you how to proceed.
-Everything is written up in our shared Google document, so you can refer to that at anytime as your personal guide.
+Everything is written up in our shared Google document, so you can refer to that at anytime as your personal guide (subject to your subscription).

 The essence of the course is that it is incredibly flexible and “student-centred”.